draxios/docs/for-establishing-it-ai-team.md

 4. **Predictive Analytics and Insights**: AI can analyze historical data to predict future trends, helping firms make informed decisions.
 For instance, BlackRock uses AI to analyze millions of data points to identify investment opportunities.
 By leveraging AI for predictive analytics, our firm can gain deeper insights into market trends, customer behavior, and investment prospects, driving better decision-making and strategic planning.

+5. **Training**: AI can be used to train employees on everything under the sun seemlessly while also testing critcal and abstract thinking.

 ### IT Opportunities

 1. **Code Review**: AI can assist in code reviews, providing architecture recommendations and ensuring adherence to best practices.
 This can significantly improve code quality and reduce the time required for manual reviews.